Vortecsmaster/EA_BuidlNOW_Crowdfunding/SRS.md

 4.1 Security
 Encryption: Benefits from the strong encryption and self-verification features of the Cardano blockchain.
-Access Control: Control by asimetric key encription mechanism of Cardano address and their corresponding keys, managed by wallet.
+Access Control: Control by asimetric key encription mechanism of Cardano address and their corresponding keys, managed by address/wallet.
 Audit Trails: The blockchain allows to  have a detailed logs of all transactions and changes.

 4.2 Reliability